MS Insignia: Lease to Hapag-Lloyd

 Beginning in April 2012, MS Insignia began what was initially announced as a two-year lease to Hapag-Lloyd, which renamed the ship Columbus 2.

 Hapag-Lloyd decided that after 2014 they would not renew the charter of the Columbus 2, in favor of focusing their luxury product.
 Insignia rejoined the Oceania fleet in 31 May 2014.

 Engine fire

 On 11 December 2014 whilst alongside in Castries, St. Lucia, Insignia experienced a major fire in her engine room.
 Two Wartsila N.A. field service engineers and one crew member, working in the engine room at the time, lost their lives.
 The resulting damages made it necessary to end the voyage started just 4 days prior in Miami.
 All passengers were disembarked and flown to their home towns.
 After minor repairs to restore power, MS Insignia was towed to San Juan, Puerto Rico where she was fully repaired.

 The ship was back in service by 22 March 2015 to start a world cruise from Singapore.
 The delayed departure date for the cruise resulted in a heavily modified itinerary, although many of the principal cruise destinations were still visited.

+Sale

+The Holding Company Norwegian Cruise Line Holdings chartered her and the Seven Seas Navigator to Crescent Seas in 2025.
+She will join the fleet in the end of 2027.

+It was announced in November 2025, Crescent Seas would no long charter the ship, moving forward with a new build.
+Insignia will remain in the fleet.